The Moneyist: I’m 60 and a single mother. My daughter, 17, has a developmental disability. How do I make sure she’s taken care of after I’m gone?

 The authors gave some reasons as to why they don’t plan.
 Sometimes, family members don’t want to think or talk about the future — a future when their children are on their own — or parents disagree about how to handle the future of their child with the disability.

-They cited the lack of residential, employment and recreational services that would have helped their children’s individual needs, but also said 75% of people with intellectual and developmental disabilities don’t have access to formal services.
+They cited the lack of residential, employment and recreational services that would have helped their children’s individual needs, but they also came up with a depressing conclusion: 75% of people with intellectual and developmental disabilities don’t have access to formal services.

-I’m sure it has not always been easy being a single parent, but single parents are often among the unsung honorable heroes of this life.
+I’m sure it has not always been easy being a single parent, especially of a child with developmental challenges, but single parents are often among the unsung honorable heroes of this life.
 A child only needs one good parent for a happy, fulfilled existence.
 You are both very fortunate to have each other.

 You can email The Moneyist with any financial and ethical questions related to coronavirus at qfottrell@marketwatch.com, and follow Quentin Fottrell on Twitter.